Related: What features does Sleeper have that other platforms don't have?

 What's the biggest reason to pick Sleeper over ESPN and Yahoo!?

 Over the years, many companies have tried to provide an alternative to ESPN and Yahoo! based on features alone, and not design.
 You may have heard of MyFantasyLeague, NFL.com, CBS, and FleaFlicker.
-None of them became mainstream due to confusing design, lack of modern native apps, or because they charge money.
+None of them became mainstream due to confusing design, lack of modern native apps, or because they charge money for critical features.

 Sleeper fantasy football is the first platform where design is at the forefront of every decision that is made to the product, and is widely considered to be the best designed fantasy football product in the space, as well as being among the most feature rich.
 Weekly iterations ensure that the design is constantly improving over time, at a pace that will make it difficult for other platforms to catch up.